12 Home Remedies for Whiter Teeth

 Hard cheeses are good too, as these give your teeth the calcium boost that they need.

 8. Banana, Orange or Lemon Peel

 According to Southeast Family Dental, the high amounts of potassium, magnesium, manganese, calcium, and vitamin D in the ripe banana can help strengthen and whiten the teeth.
-By rubbing the peel against your teeth, surface stains are removed and the minerals are absorbed into the teeth.

 Some people also use orange and lemon peels, but many advise against these due to the fruits’ high acid content, which can eventually wear away the teeth’s enamel.